abdelrahman-ammar1/ChicagoCrimes/README.md

 ### Task 1: Data Cleaning and Enrichment
 - **Details:**
-  - Loading raw CSV data.
+  - Loaded raw CSV crime data into a Spark DataFrame.
+  - Renamed columns for better compatibility.
-  - Adding geospatial attributes (e.g., ZIP codes) to crime records using Apache Sedona.
+  - Added geospatial attributes (e.g., ZIP codes) to crime records using Apache Sedona's spatial join capabilities.
-  - Saving enriched data in Parquet format for efficient storage and querying.
+  - Saved enriched data as a **Parquet** file for efficient querying and storage.

+---

 ### Task 2: Spatial Analysis
 - **Details:**
-  - Aggregating crime data by ZIP code.
+  - Aggregated crime data by ZIP code using Spark SQL.
-  - Joining crime counts with geospatial data (ZIP code geometries).
+  - Joined crime counts with geospatial data (ZIP code geometries).
-  - Visualizing crime distribution by ZIP code using a choropleth map.
+  - Exported the resulting dataset in **GeoJSON format** for compatibility with geospatial visualization tools like QGIS.
+  - Generated a **choropleth map** using GeoPandas and Matplotlib to visualize crime distribution.

+---

 ### Task 3: Temporal Analysis
 - **Details:**
-  - Filtering crimes by date
+  - Filtered crimes by date range using command-line arguments for flexibility.
+  - Grouped crimes by type and analyzed trends using Spark SQL.
+  - Saved the temporal analysis results as a **CSV** file.
-  - Analyzing crime trends by type and creating a bar chart.
+  - Generated a **bar chart** using Matplotlib to illustrate crime trends by type.

+---

+## Tools and Technologies Used

+1. **Big Data Tools:**
+   - Apache Spark for large-scale data processing and SQL querying.
+   - Apache Sedona for geospatial operations like spatial joins and geometry handling.

+2. **Visualization Tools:**
+   - **GeoPandas** and **Matplotlib** for automated generation of bar charts and choropleth maps.
+   - Outputs are compatible with external tools like **QGIS** for advanced geospatial visualization.

+---

+## Output and Visualizations

+1. **Task 1 Output:**
+   - Enriched crime data saved as a **Parquet file** for efficient querying.

+2. **Task 2 Output:**
+   - Aggregated data by ZIP code saved as a **GeoJSON file**.
+   - **Choropleth Map**: Visualizes crime count distribution by ZIP code.

+3. **Task 3 Output:**
+   - Temporal analysis results saved as a **CSV file**.
+   - **Bar Chart**: Visualizes the number of crimes by type for the selected date range.

 ---